This document describes UQL itself. Check out our cheat sheet, as well as a topic for building UQL queries specifically for span queries.

 latest aligns gauge metrics to the output period by using the nearest point before an output point.
 The input-window tells latest

 how far to look back for input points.
-If the output-period is not provided, the Lightstep-calculated global output period is used.
+If the output-period is not provided, the Cloud Observability-calculated global output period is used.

 Tables | |